Numerical Propagation#

 Examples:

-Returns a (order 1) variational Taylor adaptive propagator (Heyoka) for the Bicircular Problem (BCP) problem retreiving one from a global cache and making a copy.
-If the requested propagator was never created, a call to this function will trigger its creation, else it will return the one from a global cache, thus avoiding jitting.
+Returns a (order 1) variational Taylor adaptive propagator (Heyoka) for the Bicircular Problem (BCP) dynamics retrieving one from a global cache (making a copy).

 Args: